DolicaAkelloEgwel/scnotes/synthesis.md

 ```
 `lfn` is used to slide between randon numbers that it generates every second.
 It is used in two places in order to
 select a random centre frequency between 500 and 2500 for the band pass filter, and to determine where the
 sound "lands" in `Pan2`.
-This causes the change in frequency to match the change in position.
+Because the same object is used, this causes the change in frequency to match the change in

-TODO: center frequencies, bpf, etc?
+position.
+TODO: center frequency?

+The `mul` argument of `BPF` controls the "volume."
+The number 20 was used because the filter's sharpness means
+going too far below this value would cause the amplitude to drop too much.

+The rhythm is being controlled by the `mul` argument for `Saw`.
+TODO: explain more?